 Sets the configuration for the Serial ATA connectors supported by the Southbridge chip.
-Configuration options: [IDE] [RAID] [AHCI]

 The AHCI allows the onboard storage driver to enable advanced Serial ATA features that increases storage performance on random workloads by allowing the drive to internally optimize the order of commands.